MileHacker Logo

 Autumn (October-November) offers pleasant temperatures and clear skies.

-• River Cruises & Water Activities:
+• Boat Trips on the river & Water Activities:

 Late spring (May) and early fall (September-October) provide comfortable conditions.